 Introductory information on the solid and hazardous waste management programs under the Resource Conservation and Recovery Act (RCRA).

 In Minnesota soil and or groundwater cleanup under RCRA Corrective Action is conducted by the Site Remediation Division.
 There are two types of sites that are subject to RCRA Corrective Action:

 - Interim Status Hazardous Waste Treatment, Storage, or Disposal Facilities, commonly referred to as Interim Status Facilities.
 These facilities at one time applied for a RCRA treatment, storage and or disposal permit, but did not complete the permitting process.
-Although the permitting process was never completed, by applying for the permit, such facilities were allowed to conduct business as a Hazardous Waste Treatment, Storage, or Disposal Facility operating under interim status.
+By applying for the permit, such facilities were allowed to conduct business as a Hazardous Waste Treatment, Storage, or Disposal Facility operating under interim status.

 As of July 2009, the MPCA's Operational Support Division (OSD) is implementing an electronic document management system.
 All of the programs within the Superfund, RCRA, and Voluntary Cleanup Section (SRVCS) will continue to require that outside parties submit paper copies of reports, correspondence and other data submittals; however, SRVCS staff will be reviewing documents principally using an electronic document management software application.

 Electronic documents have most commonly been submitted in Adobe Portable Document Format (pdf), although other formats such as Microsoft Excel or Word, or various image formats have also been submitted depending on the particular type of information.
 These submittals are usually provided either via e-mail, website download or on a compact disc.